Meghan, Duchess of Sussex: Acting career

 According to Markle, she had some difficulty getting roles early in her career due to being "ethnically ambiguous" because "I wasn't black enough for the black roles and I wasn't white enough for the white ones."
 To support herself between acting jobs, she worked as a freelance calligrapher and taught bookbinding.
 Her first on-screen appearance was a small role as a nurse in an episode of the daytime soap opera General Hospital, a show for which her father served as a lighting director.
 Markle had small guest roles on the television shows Century City (2004), The War at Home (2006) and CSI: NY (2006).
 For her role in Century City, she told the casting directors that she was a SAG-AFTRA member when she was not, but after being cast, the employers were obliged to help her join the union according to the Taft–Hartley Act.
 Markle also did several contract acting and modeling jobs.
-Between 2006 and 2007, she worked as a "briefcase girl" on 34 episodes of the US-version of the game show Deal or No Deal.
+Between 2006 and 2007, she worked as a "briefcase girl" on 34 episodes of the US version of the game show Deal or No Deal.
 She appeared in Fox's series Fringe as Junior Agent Amy Jessup in the first two episodes of its second season.

 Markle appeared in small roles in the films Get Him to the Greek, Remember Me (produced by her then-partner Trevor Engelson) and The Candidate in 2010 and the film Horrible Bosses in 2011.
 She was paid $187,000 for her role in Remember Me and $171,429 for her role in the short film The Candidate.
 In July 2011, she joined the cast of the USA Network show Suits through to late 2017 and the seventh season.
 Her character, Rachel Zane, began as a paralegal and eventually became an attorney.
 While working on Suits, she lived for nine months each year in Toronto.
 Fortune magazine estimated that she was paid $50,000 per episode, amounting to an equivalent annual salary of $450,000.

+Markle made her acting return in November 2025, being cast in Close Personal Friends.

 Personal life

 Early relationships and first marriage

 Markle and American film producer Trevor Engelson began dating in 2004.
-They were married in Ocho Rios, Jamaica on August 16, 2011.
-They separated in July 2013 and concluded a no-fault divorce in February 2014, citing irreconcilable differences.
+They were married in Ocho Rios, Jamaica, on August 16, 2011.
+They separated in 2013, and were granted a divorce in 2014.
 Markle's subsequent live-in relationship with Canadian celebrity chef and restaurateur Cory Vitiello ended in May 2016 after almost two years.